bhagyashree1990/spring-junit/README.md

 1. @WebMvcTest for Controller Tests
 2. @InjectMocks for Service Tests
 3. Using Spring Rest Docs with JUNIT
+4. Using custom RestDocsMockMvcConfiguration
+5. Use parameterized output directory to automatically generate the default snippets for each MockMvc

 ## Built With